Shopify/polaris/.github/CONTRIBUTING.md

 # How to contribute

-Polaris React is Shopify's largest open source project.
+Polaris React is Shopify’s largest open source project.
 It is the only project that is both under very active development and is used to build Shopify and Shopify apps every day.
 We want to make it as easy and transparent as possible to contribute to this project.
 Hopefully this document makes the process for contributing clear and answers some questions that you may have.
 If we are missing anything or can make the process easier in any way, [please let us know][polaris-email].

 ## Code of conduct